IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 * The linear key host objects that control the links/ribbons, how they are drawn and stacked and also the axis.

 Each key references an array of **dataObjects**.
-If a dataObject is under the ordinal key, then it is an ordinal dataObject.
-Likewise, if a dataObject is under the linear key, then it is a linear dataObject.
+If a dataObject is under the ordinal key, then it is an **ordinal dataObject**.
+Likewise, if a dataObject is under the linear key, then it is a **linear dataObject**.
 This for instance is an ordinal data object from the previous example:
 ```js
 {
 	"name": "A Minimal Set",